exploring Cuba’s second largest city: Santiago de Cuba

 It was amazing visiting Castillo de San Pedro de la Roca (also known as El Morro Fort) built in 1638 to protect Santiago de Cuba.
 The setting is breathtaking!
 And I really enjoyed lunch at the adjacent El Morro Restaurante Palmares that has terrific food accompanied by live music, magnificent views of the Caribbean Sea, the fort, and the port.

 On my previous trips to Cuba, I’d spent more time on the beaches and in resorts than I did on the streets learning about the local culture.
-I’d like to express my gratitude to the Cuban Tourist Board for covering the costs of my visit to Santiago de Cuba and other points in Eastern Cuba.
+I was infinitely grateful to have the opportunity to get off the beaten path and learn about Cuban culture and traditions and would like to express my gratitude to the Cuban Tourist Board for covering the costs of my visit to Santiago de Cuba and other points in Eastern Cuba.